Use of Cricket Net Policy

 Haywards Heath Cricket Club encourages use of the cricket net by a broad range of its membership keen to practise and develop their skills.
 The following rules are in place to ensure all members wishing to use the net can do so safely.

 You are permitted to use the cricket net if you are a fully paid up member of the cricket club and have booked using the online system.
 The nets are a resource for all members of the cricket club and members are asked to be reasonable in their booking and not block book the net during the season.
-The club reserves the right to cancel bookings deemed to be excessive to ensure all members of the club are able to enjoy the facility.
+Fair usage is defined as two hours per family per week and please do not book sessions under multiple names as this will be monitored.
+If you book a session and no longer want it please log into the system and cancel your existing booking ‘in good time’ so someone else can secure that slot.
+Session booking is limited to two weeks in advance to allow fair opportunity to all members in securing a preferred time as we are very aware a lot of the desirable slots are blocked out for club activity during the cricket season.
 Parents of junior members of the club may use the net whilst supervising their children.

 Net safety rules: